ispc/ispc/docs/ispc.rst

 The number of program instances in a gang is relatively small; in practice, it's no more than 2-4x the native SIMD width of the hardware it is executing on.
-(Thus, four or eight program instances in a gang on a CPU using the the 4-wide SSE instruction set, eight or sixteen on a CPU using 8-wide AVX, and eight or sixteen on a Intel GPU).
+Thus, four or eight program instances in a gang on a CPU using the 4-wide SSE instruction set, eight or sixteen on a CPU using 8-wide AVX/AVX2, eight, sixteen, thirty two, or sixty four on AVX512 CPU, and eight or sixteen on a Intel GPU.

 Control Flow Within A Gang
 --------------------------